mikedennis/vibeapp/README.md

 >
 > Replace `/absolute/path/on/your/machine/keycloak-data` with a directory that exists and is writable.
 If the directory does not exist, create it before running the application.
 This will ensure your Keycloak configuration is not lost between runs.

+> **Note:**
+> To view the user secrets (such as the Keycloak admin password) generated for the containers, run the following command in the AppHost project directory:
+>
+> ```bash
+> dotnet user-secrets list --project EmailApplication.AppHost
+> ```
+>
+> This will display the secrets Aspire has generated for your local development containers, including credentials for Keycloak and other services.

 ## Preparing for Production Deployment (Kubernetes)

 The application includes Dockerfiles for containerizing the services.
 However, the development setup relies heavily on Aspire managing local containers for dependencies.